ToniWonKanobi/theoveranalyzed.net/posts/2015/3/28/traveling.md

 Being as enthralled with technology as I am, sometimes the actuality of just how far we've come is rather lost on me.
 Right now, I am typing on a Bluetooth keyboard whose inputs are being projected on a 5.5" piece of touchscreen glass.[^ts] We couldn't have even imagined doing something similar before 2007.

-As routine as flying has become in these times, I can't help but feel a sense of amazement that we humans -- just another species on this planet -- have managed to craft a method of transportation that previous generations could not have fathomed.
+As routine as flying has become in these times, I can't help but feel a sense of amazement that we humans---just another species on this planet---have managed to craft a method of transportation that previous generations could not have fathomed.

-And what is even more special about this is how we can enjoy the fruits of our labors every time we use air travel -- or any technological achievement -- to further connect us to each other.
+And what is even more special about this is how we can enjoy the fruits of our labors every time we use air travel to further connect us to each other.

 [^th]: That is, with the exception of [this][instagram]
 [^ba]: [This one][amazon]